urieco/Etch-A-Sketch/README.md

 Goal: A browser version of something between a sketchpad and an Etch-A-Sketch (The Odin Project's Assignment).

 General Outline:

-*Finished:
+**Finished**:
 - Make a drawing area with 16x16 grid of square divs (Using JS and Flexbox instead of manually placing them).
     + Use for... loop to generate 256 squares.

 - Set up a "hover" effect ("mouseenter") so that the grid divs change color when your mouse passes over them, leaving a (pixelated) trail trhough your grid like a pen would.
-    + Later on, set it up with a "click" effect instead to accurately draw out what you have in mind.
+    + Later on, set it up with a "click" effect instead, to accurately draw out what you have in mind.
 The "hover" will be there to help the user determine where they are currently in the drawing board - a tracking tool.

-*To-do:
+**To-do**:
 - Add a button at the top of the page that will send the user a popup asking for the number of squares per side for the new grid.
     + Popup using prompt() should be replaced with input field.
     + Set the limit the user input to a maximum of 100 (and no negative value or non-integer)